bkidist435/Cloud-Server-ICT171/README.md

 Link to my video explainer:
 https://youtu.be/XVccU4TcdJY

-# Cloud-Server-ICT171
+Cloud-Server-ICT171
-A personal blog website called Grace and Light, hosted on an Amazon EC2 Ubuntu server using Apache2 and WordPress, with a linked domain name and SSL security.
-Includes documentation, code, and video explainer.
+A personal blog site called Grace and Light hosted on an Amazon EC2 Ubuntu server using Apache2 and WordPress, that has a domain name linked and also has added SSL security.
+With documentation, code, and a video explainer.

 Info
 - Name: Kidist Begashaw